Panoskontos/React-Native/README.md

 # React-Native

-This is a simple react native project
+This is a simple react native project to practice React Native